If you want to know how to improve physical intimacy in marriage, there are several key things you need to keep in mind.

 Here are some more intimacy tips for improving intimacy in marriage.

-- Improving intimacy in marriage requires deep, human interaction.
-Turn off the television, cell phone or any other electronic device when you are with your partner and spend some time talking and sharing, that will help you increase physical closeness and emotional intimacy.
+Improving intimacy in marriage requires deep, human interaction.
+Turn off the television, cell phone, or any other electronic device when you are with your partner and spend some time talking and sharing, which will help you increase physical closeness and emotional intimacy.

-Remember building emotional intimacy outside bedroom will help in improving intimacy in marriage.
+Remember building emotional intimacy outside the bedroom will help in improving intimacy in marriage.